Foundation Against Intolerance and Racism: Other lawsuits

 In 2020, complaints from various colleagues prompted Hennepin Healthcare to remove Dr. Tara Gustilo as chair of the Department of Obstetrics and Gynecology.
-In 2017, two Black doctors complained to the hospital's human resources team that they experienced a "pattern of microagressions" and "subtle racism" at work.
+These included complaints of microaggressions and racism.
 By the summer of 2020, Gustilo was making posts on Facebook criticizing Black Lives Matter and "critical race theory", supporting Donald Trump, and calling COVID-19 "the China virus".
-By the Fall of 2020, at least four doctors on her team told leadership that Gustilo was "injecting her own political views into the workplace and causing great discomfort among the staff".
-Hennepin Healthcare offered a mediator to improve Gustilo's relationship with her team and hired a human resources consultant to examine morale in the department.
-In late 2020, the team interviewed 14 of Gustilo's colleagues and stated "Gustilo’s behavior had traumatized the department.
-Recurring themes included that Gustilo would not listen to suggestions or different viewpoints, and doctors feared retribution if they disagreed with her."
 In January 2021, the hospital presented her with the findings and asked her to voluntarily step down as chair.
 When she refused, 13 of the 14 doctors in her department wrote a letter detailing their lack of confidence in her leadership and outlining how she lost their trust.
 In April, 25 members of the Medical Executive committee voted to remove her from her position as chair.
 In June 2021, with the help of FAIR, the Upper Midwest Law Center, and America First Legal, Gustilo filed a complaint with the Equal Employment Opportunity Commission alleging she had been discriminated against due to her race.
 In February 2022 she filed a lawsuit seeking over $75,000 in damages.
 The lawsuit also challenged the hospital's practice of "racially concordant care", which she labeled "segregation".
 The program in question was implemented due to evidence that rates of infant mortality and pregnancy-related deaths are higher among Black and Native American women, but disparities lessen when Black or Native American providers are involved.

 In June 2021, Lee County Sheriff Carmine Marceno arrested a 10-year-old boy for allegedly making written threats to commit a school shooting at his elementary school in text messages to a friend.
 Letitia Kim stated that the messages did not contain any kind of threat but did include Google images of assault rifles.
 At the time of the arrest, Marceno deemed the messages to be a "fake threat", but arrested him anyways stating "this child made a fake threat, and now he's experiencing real consequences".
 The boy's father maintained his son's innocence, stating the texts about money and guns were a bad joke about scamming a friend out of money and were not a threat.
 FAIR filed an official request to the U.S. Department of Justice to investigate the sheriff's office for law enforcement misconduct.